 What is Pot Barley

 Whole (as opposed to rolled or ground) barley comes three ways: as a whole grain, as pot barley or as pearl barley.
 The difference between them is the degree to which their tough outer shell has been removed.
 Pot, or Scotch, barley has its outer casing hulled.
 Pearl barley also has it removed, and is then polished clean.
 The hull is left on for whole grain, which gives it an inherent nuttiness and bite that allows it to stand more alone in a dish.

 Pot barley takes longer to cook than pearl, but an overnight soak in water will speed things along.
 It’s a robust grain that, if overcooked, won’t collapse but will become more tender.
 It’s wonderfully versatile, too: try it instead of pasta, rice, couscous or bulgur wheat next time you reach for those cupboard staples.

 This dish is very versatile – have it with a green salad in Summer or some roast veg in Winter.
 I am be happy to have this by itself as a light lunch or supper.

 Similar recipes include Pan Fried Mushrooms in Butter, Barley, Millet and Mung Congee, Toasted Barley with Pistachios and Raisins, and Butternut with Roasted Mushrooms and Roasted Garlic.

-Browse all of our Onion recipes.
+Browse all of our Barley dishes and all of our Mushroom recipes.
 Our Ottolenghi dishes from Plenty More are here.
 We have written about our experiences cooking through this book.
-Or explore our Early Winter recipes.
+Or explore our Early Autumn recipes.